Coventry: Speedway

 Coventry Speedway was based at Brandon Stadium (also known as Coventry Stadium).
 The stadium is located just outside the city in the village of Brandon, Warwickshire (6 mi to the east of the city).
 The stadium operated both sides of the Second World War.
 Before the Second World War speedway also operated for a short time at Foleshill Stadium, off Lythalls Lane in the city.
 Between 1998 and 2000, Coventry Stadium hosted the Speedway Grand Prix of Great Britain.

-The Coventry Bees started in 1948 and have operated continuously until the end of the 2018 season.
+The Coventry Bees started in 1948 and operated continuously until the end of the 2018 season.
 They started out in the National League Division Three before moving up to the Second Division and, later to the top flight.
 The Bees were crowned League Champions on nine occasions (1953, 1968, 1978, 1979, 1987, 1988, 2005, 2007 and 2010).

 Amongst the top speedway riders who represented Coventry teams were Tom Farndon, Jack Parker, Arthur Forrest, Nigel Boocock, Kelvin Tatum, Chris Harris, Scott Nicholls, Emil Sayfutdinov and World Champions Ole Olsen, Hans Nielsen, Greg Hancock, Billy Hamill, Ronnie Moore and Jack Young.

 In 2007, the Bees won the domestic speedway treble of Elite League, Knock-out Cup and Craven Shield, while Chris Harris won both the Speedway Grand Prix of Great Britain and the British Championship.
 The Bees retained the Craven Shield in 2008, and Chris Harris added further British Championship victories in both 2009 and 2010.
 The Elite League Championship Trophy returned to Brandon in 2010 when the Bees convincingly beat Poole Pirates in the play-off finals.

 The Coventry Storm, an offshoot of the senior team, competed in the National League.

 In 2017, the stadium became unavailable for motorsports, with new owners Brandon Estates pursuing planning permission for housing – thus, neither Coventry team was able to compete in the leagues, although a number of challenge matches were undertaken on opposition teams' tracks.

-For 2018, Coventry Bees were entered into the National League, the third tier of British Speedway, riding their home meetings at the Paul Chapman and Sons Arena, Beaumont Park, Leicester – the home of Leicester Lions.
+For 2018, Coventry Bees were entered into the National League, the third tier of British Speedway, riding their home meetings at the home of Leicester Lions.
 The team has not operated since then.